Food

 Many parents will tell you their baby simply prefers warm milk, especially if their little one has been given warm milk before.

-So if you have been warming your baby’s milk up until this point, but want to now start giving them cold milk, there’s a good chance your little one will notice the difference and let you know about it by refusing their bottle!
+So if you have been warming your baby’s bottle up until this point, but want to now start giving it to them cold, there’s a good chance your little one will notice the difference and let you know about it by refusing their bottle!

 May Be Less Comforting